 Run OPTIMIZE TABLE

-Tables use only space that isn't actively in use.
-However, Amazon RDS still allocates space to the tables.
-If you turned on innodb_file_per_table, then you can run the OPTIMIZE TABLE command to reclaim the space.
+RDS for MySQL allocates space to tables that aren't actively in use.
+When you delete rows, InnoDB leaves empty pages that it can reuse.
+InnoDB doesn't shrink the physical table file.
+If you turned on innodb_file_per_table, then run the OPTIMIZE TABLE command to reclaim the space.
 For more information, see OPTIMIZE TABLE statement on the MySQL website.

 You can use OPTIMIZE TABLE for InnoDB, MyISAM, and ARCHIVE tables.
-OPTIMIZE TABLE works when you create the table in a separate tablespace according to the Amazon RDS default innodb_file_per_table configuration setting.
+OPTIMIZE TABLE works when you create the table in a separate tablespace based on the Amazon RDS default innodb_file_per_table configuration setting.
 For more information, see File-per-table tablespaces on the MySQL website.

 "Table does not support optimize, doing recreate + analyze instead."